criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 (Note that in our example the list of possible actions depends on the context.
 This is Ok, the only restriction is that $\pi_{test}$ can only use the actions from the same list)

-### It means I would have to randomized my data collection policy $\pi_0$.
+### It means I would have to randomize my data collection policy $\pi_0$.
 Should I really do that?
 Wouldn't it kill the performances of my system?

-Randomized does not mean it should be uniformly random !
+Randomized does not mean it should be uniformly random!
 It is totally Ok to have a policy assigning large probabilities to actions you assume are good, and a tiny one to 'bad' actions.

-And randomizing a little the policy may actually be a good idea, even if you do not care about conterfactual estimators:
+And randomizing a little the policy may actually be a good idea, even if you do not care about counterfactual estimators:
 - It will bring some diversity to the users.
 If you make several times a recommendation to the same user, randomizing if a very simple but efficient way to avoid showing the same user always the same crappy recommendation.
 - And it will bring diversity to the models trained on the collected dataset, enabling some exploration of new actions.